pjastam/shiny-speedskating/README.md

 docker build -t pjastam/shiny-speedskating .
 ```

 Note that a prerequisite to this workflow is that Docker must be installed.
+The Dockerfile and shiny-server.conf files are coded along the lines of those of the [Shiny dashboard depicting USA Trade data](https://github.com/mtoto/markets_shiny).
+One of the consequences is that the app will run on the standard Shiny server port 3838.

 <h3>Docker Hub</h3>